william0701/DIVANC/README.md

 Compilation:
 -----------

-- This project is based on Java 1.7.
+- This project is based on Java with jdk1.7.

 - The files in bin/ is the classes compiled.